pri-visble-code/ChatGPT_App/README.md

 This is an Android app built in Kotlin that allows users to send questions and get responses using the OpenAI GPT-3 API.

+## Solution

+The previous version of this app had a few limitations:

+*   **No Chat History:** The app didn't save the conversation, so you couldn't see previous messages.
+*   **No Image Support:** The app only supported text-based conversations.
+*   **Paid API:** The app used the paid OpenAI API.

+I have upgraded the app to address these issues:

+*   **Chat History:** The app now displays the full conversation history in a `RecyclerView`.
+*   **Image Attachments:** You can now attach images to your messages.
+*   **Free and Fast AI:** The app now uses the Groq API, which is free and provides much faster responses.

 ## Getting Started
 ### Full tutorial on Youtube: https://youtu.be/bLktoOzb4R0
 ### Prerequisites